Culinary & Hospitality Programs

 Heat up your future!

-Prepare for a future in Professional Culinary Arts & Hospitality, Baking & Pastry Arts or Culinary Vegetarian & Plant Based Specialties with Broward Technical Colleges’ Culinary Arts programs.
+Prepare for a future in Professional Culinary Arts & Hospitality, Baking & Pastry Arts or Culinary Vegetarian & Plant Based Specialties with Broward Technical Colleges’ Culinary Arts trade school programs.
 Learn to prepare foods in a commercial kitchen, the art of baking and even how to prepare wholesome, plant-based, nourishing foods.
 Find out what it takes to succeed with a new-found knowledge in preparing and presenting delicious dishes!

 Baking & Pastry Arts